 Talk with your child about how important it is to keep the laptop safe and to treat it gently.
 Laptops run better and live longer when they are handled with care.
 Insure the laptop against theft (the most economical way to do this is usually through a homeowners policy).
 Monthly checks of your child’s laptop can help prevent misuse.One of the most common causes of laptop problems occurs when students attempt to download/install/load 3rd party software onto the machine.
-The more of these "extra" programs that a student installs, the slower and more unreliable the laptop becomes.
-Please take note of new icons that appear on the desktop (main screen) of the laptop and start a conversation about what these programs are and why your child decided to install them.
+The more of these "extra" programs a student installs, the slower and more unreliable the laptop becomes.
+Please take note of new icons which appear on the desktop (main screen) of the laptop and start a conversation about what these programs are and why your child decided to install them.

 Always carry the laptop in a case, even when at home.
 Use two hands at all times and do not carry the laptop by it's screen.
 If an accident happens, please report damage to your teacher immediately.
 Minor damage can progress to become more serious if there is a delay getting help.

-- Dropping the laptop
+- dropping the laptop

-- Shutting the laptop with a pencil inside
+- shutting the laptop with a pencil inside

-- Pushing back the screen past its intended range
+- pushing back the screen past its intended range

 - carrying it in a backpack without padding